- What is Siyavula's practice service?

 It's important for us to know if there is anything wrong or not working properly in a particular exercise, so we can fix it.
 If you think the model solution displayed is incorrect, or the image in an exercise isn't displaying properly, or any other part of the exercise isn't working in the way you'd expect, please let us know.
-Click on the Report an error link, which appears on every question page.
+Click on the Report an error button, which appears on every question page.
 It's very important that you report an error for the exercise you currently have on screen.
 Don't wait till you're on the next exercise.
 Type the details of the problem in the text box that appears.
 Please be as clear as you can and provide us with any details you can think of.
 This will help us solve the problem.

 Please make sure you check you're working against the model solution carefully before reporting a suspected error.

 You can update your personal details on the My Account page.
 If you change your contact details, we will send you an OTP (one time pin).
 You will have to enter this to confirm the changes you've made.

 - Once logged in, select My Account from the main menu bar (if you're using a tablet or phone), or click on your name in the top right-hand corner of your screen and then My Account (if you're on a desktop computer).